Our ticket programs for college and high school students.

 How to order

-• Performances will be available on a monthly basis.
-Stop by the Michigan League Office (911 N. University Ave.) with your Student ID to claim your Bert’s Ticket – limit one free ticket per academic year.
+• Stop by the Michigan League Office (911 N. University Ave.) with your Student ID to claim your Bert’s Ticket – limit one free ticket per academic year.

 • If you’d like to attend the performance with a friend or family member you can purchase one $10 “companion” ticket (your companion does not have to be a U-M student—it’s your student ID we really care about).

 • Offer valid Tuesday, September 2 – Sunday, April 26.